viant/go-cache-benchmark/README.md

 `docker run --rm -it -v "$PWD":/w -w /w golang:1.15 go test -bench=. -benchtime=10000000x .`

 Note that you can use whatever version of Go (after 1.5 for best results).
+Also, some of the examples above use Docker.

 ## Options